victor-ajayi/hngx-stage2/README.md

 pip install -r requirements.txt
 ```

-## Build

-To run the project, run the command:
+To run the project, use the command:

 ```
 uvicorn app.main:app --reload